Close Menu

 How do I stop my slipcover from sliding on leather?

-Combine a non-slip backing or silicone dot underlay with tucked-in foam pipe inserts along the seat edges.
+Combine silicone-dot backing with foam pipe anchors (like SlipGrip rods or even cut pool noodles) tucked into seat crevices—this creates friction from both sides and is the most effective DIY retention hack.
 The foam, pushed into the cushion gaps, anchors the cover from inside and is the most effective DIY solution.

 Leila Ashford